Communication, Communication, Communication

 Financial markets are not immune from the elevated uncertainty, and we should expect them to be whipsawed between the status quo and a future unknown.
 Navigating this environment will prove challenging for investors, as much of the received wisdom distilled from the disinflationary decades that began in the early 1980s will prove incorrect.
 But it is also not simply a case of dusting off the playbook from the inflationary 1970s.

 As ever, the debate has been simplistically reduced to a binary choice – inflation or deflation – as battle lines have been drawn over the last 12 months.
 But in reality, the world is not so black and white.
 It is grey and, arguably, a lot more grey around possible inflection points.
 More often than not, the status quo persists.
 Regime changes are far rarer, but they can occur, and when they do, the implications are huge for investment returns.
-It therefore pays to keep an open mind, and to keep dogma in check.
+We believe it is therefore important to keep an open mind, and to keep dogma in check.